eloquence/freeyourstuff.cc/cli/INSTALL.md

 # Location of your Chrome/Chromium profile

-The first directory to copy may vary, e.g., depending on whether you're using Chrome or Chromium.
+The directory to copy may vary, e.g., depending on whether you're using Chrome or Chromium.
 You can find the directory in chrome://version , under "Profile directory", **minus** the part at the end (typically "Default").

 This copy lets the CLI find your session data.
 You need to work with a copy, because the version of Chromium used by the CLI is likely more recent than yours, which can result in profile corruption.